hongjieeee/CSC2103_DSA/problem3_A_star_search/README.md

 PASS
 ```

-The program detects that the destination cell is blocked and stops the search.
+The program rejects the blocked destination coordinate and asks for another coordinate.

 ---